puzzle/delivery-pipeline-concept/README.md

     This optional stage is used to test borderline cases which can not accomplished with automated tests.

-QUESTION: Integrate autonated test and maunal test stages into one "System and Acceptance testing"?

 5. [release](stages/05-release/README.md)

     The Application is promoted to the production environment.